nikil-sri-shen/Vehicle-Emission-Monitoring-system/README.md

 - **Blockchain technology** for transparent and immutable emission records
 - **Network simulation** for testing vehicular communication protocols
 - **Real-time data filtering** for noise reduction in emission measurements
+- **Machine Learning** for predictive analytics and anomaly detection
 - **Smart contracts** for automated compliance verification and rewards

 ## 📁 Project Structure